stonepros/stone/doc/rados/configuration/msgr2.rst

 For most connections, there are options that control which modes are used:

-* ``ms_cluster_mode`` is the connection mode (or permitted modes) used for intra-cluster communication between Ceph daemons.
+* ``ms_cluster_mode`` is the connection mode (or permitted modes) used for intra-cluster communication between Stone daemons.
 If multiple modes are listed, the modes listed first are preferred.
 * ``ms_service_mode`` is a list of permitted modes for clients to use when connecting to the cluster.
-* ``ms_client_mode`` is a list of connection modes, in order of preference, for clients to use (or allow) when talking to a Ceph cluster.
+* ``ms_client_mode`` is a list of connection modes, in order of preference, for clients to use (or allow) when talking to a Stone cluster.

 There are a parallel set of options that apply specifically to